 We want to reduce this data to the very minimum.
-The first thing we do is to give up the card holder data (not required anymore).
-The second improvement is to determine the credit card type from the card PAN.
+For example, we can determine the card scheme from the card PAN.
 This means that we just need the card PAN, the card CVC and the card expiry date to successfully perform credit card transactions.

 Automatic Credit Card Type Detection

 Determining a credit card type from the card PAN works by using so-called BIN ranges.
 Basically, a BIN range is a prefix of a credit card PAN and there is a one-to-one relationship between a BIN range and the card type.
 This way we are able to determine the BIN range from the card PAN and of course the card type from the BIN range as well.